Last Updated on May 17, 2022 by Thalia

 And when you’re ready to get back into the swing of things here are a few ways you can nurture your flow and overcome your unproductive rut.

 For the past 10 days, I’ve been in an unproductive rut.
+Or as I like to call it, a creative block.

 I’ve felt unmotivated, uninspired, unenergised and just plain low.